jsupasil/frontend-mentor-newbie-recipe-page/README.md

 - Semantic HTML5 markup
 - CSS custom properties
-- Flexbox
-- Responsive CSS style
+- Ordered and Unordered list

 ### What I learned

-I learned how to design flex box and responsive design from this project.
+I learned how to align bullet and marker of ordered and unordered list.

 ### Continued development

-It could add hyperlink to other platform.
+There is nothing need to improve yet.

 ### Useful resources

+- [CSS ::marker Selector by W3 school](https://www.w3schools.com/cssref/sel_marker.php) - This help me to edit color of marker in item list.

-- [CSS Responsive Web Design by W3 school](https://www.w3schools.com/css/css_rwd_intro.asp) - This is good introduction guidance for anyone who want to start practicing responsive design.
+- [CSS List by W3 school](https://www.w3schools.com/css/css_list.asp) - This also help me to understand more about CSS list.

-- [CSS Variables by W3 school](https://www.w3schools.com/css/css3_variables.asp) - This is not necessary to complete a project but it is greatly helpful to shorten working time.
-This tool is CSS variable which will collect CSS value to varable which can be name short or easier reading.
-If some values were repetitive and hard to read such as hex code, CSS variable might be an answer.

 ## Author